Next Generation Advanced Transceiver Technologies for 6G and Beyond: New Form: Antenna Transceiver Design

 \paragraph{Movable Antennas}

 Movable antenna systems share some similarities with distributed antenna system (DAS), where remote antenna units are distributed geographically within wireless networks \cite{castanheira2010distributed}.
 As shown in Fig.~\ref{FA_fig}(b), a movable antenna system typically consists of four main components: 1) a communication module resembling that of conventional fixed-position antenna systems, 2) the movable antenna connecting to the RF chain via a flexible cable to enable antenna movement, 3) an antenna positioning module such as a mechanical slide or rotation shaft driven by step motors, and 4) a CPU to facilitate signal processing and the control of the antenna positions.
 Despite their similarities, movable antenna systems stand apart from DAS in terms of application scenarios and system setups.
 In DAS, antennas are typically positioned far apart, resulting in independent channels, and their performance is mainly determined by the large-scale channel path loss.
 In contrast, movable antenna systems relocate the antennas within a confined region, typically with dimensions on the order of several to tens of wavelengths.
 This arrangement is more practical and requires shorter connecting cables compared to DAS.
-As such, the channels for multiple movable antennas exhibit inherent spatial correlation and thus the communication performance is predominantly determined by small-scale fading within the target region.
+As such, the channels for multiple movable antennas exhibit inherent spatial correlation and thus the communication performance is predominantly determined by small-scale fading within the target region. { The authors of \cite{122111} have built a FA prototype for multiple access and experimentally evaluated the system performance in 5G mmWave bands, verifying the potential of FA to reduce outage probability and increase multiplexing gain.}

 \paragraph{Channel Model}

 Fig.~\ref{fa_sys} illustrates an FA-enabled uplink MISO system in which a FAs (e.g., fluid or movable antennas) are deployed at the BS, which consists of $N$ candidate locations (i.e., ports) and $M$ FA elements ($M \leq N$), each connected to an RF chain.
 The location of each antenna can be switched to one of the $N$ candidate locations/ports.
 Let $\boldsymbol{h}\in\mathbb{C}^{N\times 1}$ denote the channel from the user to $N$ candidate locations/ports at the BS.
 To characterize the mobility of the FAs, let $\boldsymbol{S}\in\mathbb{R}^{M\times N}$ denote a switching matrix, where each entry of $\left[\boldsymbol{S}\right]_{m,n} \in \{0,1\}$ indicates whether the $m$-th antenna is located at the $n$-th port.
 This implies that $\|\left[\boldsymbol{S}\right]_{m,:}\| = 1,\forall m \in\{1,\ldots,M\}$, $\|\left[\boldsymbol{S}\right]_{:,n}\| = 1,\forall n \in\{1,\ldots,N\}$, and $\boldsymbol{S} \boldsymbol{S}^H = \mathbf{I}_M$, which are constraints imposed to ensure that $M$ of $N$ ports are selected at a given time instant.
 Based on the above, the signal vector $\boldsymbol{y}\in \mathbb{C}^{M\times1}$ received at the BS is given by